 This page catalogs some of the projects that I have worked on in the past, as well as a few that I am working on right now.
 If you have any questions about these or other projects that I have been involved with, don’t hesitate to contact me.

-I am currently working with Adrian Sampson at Cornell on a language called Opal.
+As part of my Masters degree, I wokred with Adrian Sampson at Cornell on a language called Opal.
 The language has built-in abstractions to make writing machine learning applications easier.

 Last Second Beach